title.gif (2832 bytes)

 In the summer of 2000, I traveled to St. Kilda with a group of Soay enthusiasts from around the UK.
 On that trip I met Christine Williams from South Wales who I soon learned, owned the remnant of Professor Peter Jewell’s “Hirta” flock (brought to the mainland from St. Kilda in 1963).
 True to his wishes she had maintained as much of its diversity as possible.
 Her flock contained polled and scurred ewes, scurred rams, self colored animals and sheep with white markings, one even with a white tuft on her head.
 These were all characteristics not seen in America.
 As cabin mates we quickly discovered we had a shared passion for these little Scottish sheep and Christine offered to help me obtain new genetics.
 Little did we imagine it would be eight years and several more trips to St. Kilda before our shared dream would be realized.

 The following summer I was given the name of Martin Dally of Supersire, Ltd. who specialized in semen sales and laparoscopic artificial insemination.
 This technique had been developed by Australian researchers in 1982.
 It revolutionized AI in sheep which for years had been considered impractical because of the ewe’s internal twisted and delicate anatomy, the difficulty of detecting estrus and of controlling their cycles.
 I finally met Martin at a workshop a year later and we discussed the possibility of getting Soay sperm into the US, he visited Christine in Wales in the spring of 2003 and encouraged us to try that autumn.
-Over several weeks in November two Gaerllwyd rams, Jock and Gulliver, were blood tested multiple times, as required by the USDA, on their farm by Williams’s veterinarian in preparation for semen export to the US.
+Over several weeks in November two Gaerllwyd rams, Jock and Gulliver, were blood tested multiple times, as required by the USDA, on their farm by William's veterinarian in preparation for semen export to the US.
 When they passed their tests the boys were transported to a collection center where they were expected to stay for two weeks.
 They had been scheduled so late in the season however, that their semen was no longer viable enough for freezing and they were returned home with none collected.

 Discouraged by the results of this first attempt, but determined not to give up Christine sent another ram “Cracker” as a trial to Malvern in autumn 2005 for collection for just the RBST archive.
 He produced successfully and encouraged by this result she and I agreed we would make a second export attempt in the autumn of 2006.